2019 University of North Carolina at Charlotte shooting: Victims

 There were six victims of the shooting, all current students.
 The two students who were killed were 19-year-old Ellis Parlier and 21-year-old Riley Howell.
 The others injured were 19-year-old Drew Pescaro, 20-year-old Sean DeHart, 20-year-old Rami Al-Ramadhan, and 23-year old Emily Houpt.
 The four wounded students were hospitalized, and three underwent surgery.
-Al-Ramadhan was hit by two bullets, one grazing an arm and another hitting his stomach; Pescaro was hit by a bullet entered his back about an inch from his spine and pierced his abdomen, just missing his stomach and liver.
+Al-Ramadhan was hit by two bullets, one grazing an arm and another hitting his stomach; Pescaro was hit by a bullet that entered his back about an inch from his spine and pierced his abdomen, just missing his stomach and liver.

 Parlier was from Midland and was a graduate of Central Academy of Technology and Arts.
 Howell was from Waynesville and was a graduate of T. C. Roberson High School, where he had run cross country and played on the soccer team.
 Howell was an environmental studies major at UNC Charlotte.
 Per his family, he dreamt of becoming a firefighter and put off military school for college.
 Al-Ramadhan is an international student from Saihat who is studying engineering.
 Al-Ramadhan's family in Saudi Arabia was notified of the shooting.
 DeHart graduated from Cardinal Gibbons Catholic High School in Raleigh.
 Pescaro, from Apex, is a graduate of Middle Creek High School in Cary, and is studying communications at UNC Charlotte.
 He is a sportswriter for the student newspaper, a video assistant for the football team, and co-host of the UNCC sports talk show Fans with Attitude.
 Houpt, a native of Charlotte, is a global studies major at UNC Charlotte and a former intern at The Worlds Affairs Council of Charlotte.

 Howell, who was a Reserve Officer Training Corps cadet, was buried with full military honors and an honor guard on May 5.
 Over 1,000 people attended Howell's funeral at Lake Junaluska, near his hometown of Waynesville.
 Howell was also posthumously awarded the ROTC Medal for Heroism and the Congressional Medal of Honor Society's Citizen Honors Award, as well as a Purple Heart and a Bronze Star which were presented to his family.
 In December 2019, the publication Star Wars: The Rise of Skywalker - The Visual Dictionary included "Jedi Master and historian Ri-Lee Howell."

 Chancellor Phillip Dubois said the university would award Howell and Parlier "degrees in memoriam" at the spring commencement, with a special presentation ceremony for Houpt, who was expected to recover sufficiently enough to personally attend.